 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

 MARCHEX, INC.

-/S/ MICHAEL M. MILLER By:
+By: /s/ MICHAEL M. MILLER

 Name: Michael M. Miller

 Title: Senior VP Accounting and Corporate Controller

 (Principal Accounting Officer)

-May 12, 2014
+November 10, 2014